 Our research aims to identify and address the barriers to participation in the NBCSP.

-Three-phase project aimed at addressing the practical barriers to home bowel cancer screening and developing a new and improved home screening kit to increase participation.
+We have recently completed a three-phase project investigating the practical barriers to home bowel cancer screening and ways to improve the home screening kit to increase participation.

 Procrastination, disgust and hygiene concerns, fear of a positive result, physical difficulties and a preference for making autonomous screening decisions were identified as key barriers preventing participation in the NBCSP.
 Through direct consultation with consumers, we have begun designing interventions to address these barriers.